Murray Barnson Emeneau: Professional achievements

 In addition to the Department of Linguistics, Emeneau also founded the Survey of California Indian Languages (later renamed the Survey of California and Other Indian Languages), which has catalogued and documented indigenous languages of the Americas for several decades.

 Emeneau served as president of the Linguistic Society of America (LSA) in 1949 as well as serving as editor of the Society's journal, Language.
 In 1952 he served as president of the American Oriental Society.

 Emeneau was named the Collitz Professor of the Linguistic Society of America in 1953, and at Berkeley he gave the Faculty Research Lecture in 1957.
 The recipient of four honorary degrees — from the University of Chicago (1968), Dalhousie University (1970), the University of Hyderabad (1987), and Kameshwar Singh Darbhanga Sanskrit University (1999) — as well as the Wilbur Lucius Cross Medal from Yale and the Medal of Merit of the American Oriental Society.

 Emeneau was also a Fellow of the American Academy of Arts and Sciences, a Member of the American Philosophical Society, a Fellow of the British Academy, an Honorary Fellow of the Royal Asiatic Society, an Honorary Member of the Linguistic Society of India and of the Vietnam Academy of Social Sciences, and the sole Honorary Member of the Philological Society (the oldest professional linguistic society in the world).

-He was also the visiting professor at The Aligarh Muslim University Aligarh.
-Well into his 90s, Emeneau was known to visit the Departments of Linguistics and South and Southeast Asian studies at Berkeley, posing interesting and difficult linguistic questions to new generations of students of Indian linguistics.
+He was also a visiting professor at Aligarh Muslim University.
+Well into his 90s, Emeneau was known to visit the Departments of Linguistics and South and Southeast Asian Studies at Berkeley, to encourage new generations of students of South Asian linguistics.